Stewart Law Group

-With a change in parenting time schedule, or the added restriction of supervised parenting time for the parent convicted of drug possession or other offense, then the court may recalculate child support obligations, too.
+With a change in parenting time schedule or the added restriction of supervised parenting time for the parent convicted of drug possession or other offense, then the court may recalculate child support obligations, too.

-As children develop, especially into the teenage years, their needs and expectations change and, well, they can cost more.
+As children develop, especially into the teenage years, their needs and expectations change, and, well, they can cost more.
 As the educational and personal needs of the children change over the years, your attorney can assist with child custody and child support modifications.
-For example, the child who exhibits extraordinary vocal talent may need private music lessons to continue to excel.
+For example, a child who exhibits extraordinary vocal talent may need private music lessons to continue to excel.
 If the obligor parent does not volunteer to pay more in monthly child support, then a motion to modify child support under the Arizona Child Support Guidelines could be filed.

 The initial confidential consultation with the lawyer puts a road map on the table, so the client understands the direction the case must take, the forks in the road, the costs anticipated, and how long it may take for the case to settle or go to trial.
-In a criminal prosecution, the client needs to know what the charges mean and what can be done to mitigate sentencing if there is a conviction.
-Importantly, a defense attorney will meet with the client who is detained in jail.

 Just one more thing.
 Here’s what one former client said about the passion our attorneys have for their work: